Our Committee

 Ed joined the Science Media Centre in August 2022 as a press officer.
 He graduated University College London with a degree in Natural Sciences, and was also an intern at the SMC in 2019, and then worked for a few years in scientific publishing before making the transition to science communications.

-Inês leads the communications team at ClimateXChange, Scotland’s centre of expertise on climate change.
-She has over 17 years of experience, mostly in research communications across fields such as environment, physics and biology.
+Inês leads oversees research communications at the College of Science of Engineering of the University of Glasgow.
+She has several years of experience in research communications across fields such as environment, physics, biology and medtech.

 Freya works at the Science Media Centre, an independent press office helping to ensure that the public have access to the best scientific evidence and expertise through the news media when science hits the headlines.
 She have a particular focus and interest in neuroscience and mental health in the news.